-The surgeons practiced on the finely detailed 3D printed models developed using HP’s Multi Jet Fusion (MJF) technology before the surgery.
+The surgeons practised on the finely detailed 3D printed models developed using HP’s Multi Jet Fusion (MJF) technology before the surgery.

 which was expected to be extremely difficult with multiple complications.